friday/lottie-node/.github/ISSUE_TEMPLATE/bug.md

 <!--
 Before creating the issue, please make sure that...

-* You aren't getting any errors in your own code, causing the problem.
+* You haven't got any errors in your own code, causing the problem.
-* You are using the latest version of lottie-node, lottie, node-canvas and jsdom.
 * There isn't already an open issue for your problem.
 * The issue is only happening for lottie-node, not lottie (web).
 * You are following the documentated [usage](https://github.com/friday/lottie-node#usage) correctly.
+* You are using the latest version of lottie-node, lottie, node-canvas and jsdom.

 If you have multiple unrelated problems, create separate issues rather than combining them into one.

-Note that leaving sections blank or being vague will make it difficult for us to troubleshoot and we may close the issue.
+Note that leaving sections blank or being vague will make it difficult to understand and help you.
 -->

-### Expected behaviour
+### Expected behavior

-### Actual behaviour
+### Actual behavior

 ### Steps to reproduce